Frequently Asked Questions

 Yes.
 Employees can keep their employee parking decal (aqua, blue or silver) for the days they have to drive their own vehicle to work.

 7. Can the Commute with Enterprise vehicle be used during off hours, outside of work?

 Enterprise will provide each vanpool group with a 200 personal miles.
 If these miles are not used for commuting purposes they can be used for personal use as long as they are operating within the guidelines of the rental agreement.

 8. Can our vanpool select which model vehicle we are given?

 Because Enterprise operates under contract to provide vanpooling services in the Hampton Roads area for Hampton Roads Transit, the vehicles must meet Buy America requirements, which limits the vehicle offering.
 However, operating within those requirements we do offer multiple vehicle options to choose from, but the vehicle offering does change based on availability.

-Enterprise Rideshare rental vehicles are serviced by Enterprise’s nationwide network of service vendors.
+Commute with Enterprise rental vehicles are serviced by Enterprise’s nationwide network of service vendors.
 For additional information on these vendors and their locations, visit www.efleets.com/locations.
 For smaller crossover SUV’s, minivans and full-size vans under 10 passenger, Enterprise operates off of the manufacturer’s suggested service intervals.
 For full-size vans, 10 passenger and larger the service interval is every 6,000 miles.

 10. Does Enterprise have a limit on the length of the daily commute to be eligible to participate in this program?